Financial help from the federal or state government

 - The most affordable level generally offers lower premiums but higher copays, coinsurance, and deductibles.
 The other levels generally have higher premiums but lower copays, coinsurance, and deductibles.

 - If you qualify, you'll have the additional option of a Catastrophic plan (known as Minimum Coverage in California) which is usually a high-deductible plan with low monthly premiums.
-(Hawaii region doesn't offer a Catastrophic plan.)
+(The Hawaii region doesn't offer a Catastrophic plan.)

 Back to top